India

 Agra, Taj Mahal

 My absolute number one place to visit during my trip through India was the Taj Mahal.
-As a little girl I already dreamed of seeing this monument one day.
-When we played the board game “Hotel” I always tried my best to claim the Taj Mahal card.
-It did not disappoint.
-What an extraordinary building.
-The white mausoleum in Agra, in the state of Uttar Pradesh, was built by Shah Jahan for his wife, who died in childbirth in 1631.
-Construction took almost twenty years.
-The Taj Mahal is famous for its perfect symmetry, the Quranic calligraphy adorning its walls and its many exquisite details.
-It rightfully earned its place on the UNESCO World Heritage List and was declared one of the seven new world wonders in 2007.
+As a child, I already dreamed of seeing this monument one day.
+When we played the board game Hotel, I always did everything I could to claim the Taj Mahal card.
+Seeing it in real life did not disappoint.
+Standing there for the first time, it truly feels extraordinary.
+The white marble mausoleum in Agra, located in the state of Uttar Pradesh, was commissioned by Shah Jahan for his wife, who died during childbirth in 1631.
+Construction took nearly twenty years to complete.

-During your visit, make sure to explore the surrounding buildings as well.
-These structures also feature beautiful details and the views of the Taj Mahal from within them are stunning.
-For me, the Taj Mahal is an essential place to include on any list of must-see sights in North India.
+During your visit, be sure to explore the surrounding buildings as well.
+These structures are rich in detail and offer beautiful, slightly different perspectives of the Taj Mahal itself.
+For me, the Taj Mahal is an essential stop and an unquestionable highlight on any list of must see sights in North India.

 Agra Taj Mahal highlights of North India travelinmypocket